GerediNIYIBIGIRA/devops-intern-one-acre-fund/devops-exercise/README.md

 - `k8s/` - Kubernetes deployment manifests
 - `test_suite.sh` - Automated test suite with 92% pass rate
 - `backups/` - Backup and recovery utilities
+- `ci-cd.yml/` - find it in this path devops-exercise\.github\workflows\ci-cd.md: This workflow does the following automatically whenever you push code or create a PR:

+Tests your Python code on multiple Python versions.

+Measures test coverage.

+Performs a security scan.

+Builds a Docker image.

+Verifies that the Docker container runs correctly.

 ## Getting Started